 Location: Projects must be located in the Roaring Fork Valley (Glenwood Springs to Aspen)

-– Grants cannot be approved for projects already underway
+– Grants cannot be approved for projects already completed

 – Grant funds cannot be combined with CORE rebates or other CORE Grants for the approved grant project, during the year in which the grant is awarded

-– The grant award should not exceed 50% of project cost when combined with outside rebates
+– The grant award should not exceed 50% of project cost when combined with other incentives

 – The project must be fully completed before grant payment may be requested

-– Certain grants may require energy monitoring system installation (provided)
+– Successful grants require installation of energy monitoring system (hardware provided)

 Please prepare the following documents before beginning your application: